aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/Optional-APIGateway-IAMAuth.md

 13. Return to your Wild Rydes app, sign in at */signin* if necessary, and attempt to request a ride.

 14. You should receive an *Error finding unicorn*.
 If you open the developer console, you will see that we received a HTTP 401 error, which means it was an unauthorized request.
-To authenticate our requests properly, we need to send an Authorization header.

-	> If you at first still that you requests go through without any errors, try requesting a ride again in 30-60 seconds to allow the API Gateway changes to fully propagate.
+	> If at first your requests go through without any errors, try requesting a ride again in 30-60 seconds to allow time for the API Gateway changes to fully propagate.

 15. Go back to Cloud9 and open the */website/src/pages/MainApp.js* files.